-The organization initially measures its financial assets and liabilities at fair value, except for certain non-arm's length transactions.
+The organization initially measures its financial assets and liabilities at fair value, except for a related party transaction which is recorded at cost and measured using the carrying amount or exchange amount, depending on the circumstances.
 The organization subsequently measures all its financial assets and financial liabilities at amortized cost.